dopamine-lab/pixi-boilerplate/README.md

 Includes:
 * ES6 support via Babel 7 and Webpack 4
 * hot-reloading for development and production-ready builds
-* out of the box loader with progress bar, see src/scenes/Splash.js
+* out of the box loader with progress bar, see `src/scenes/Splash.js`
-* viewport fitting and resize handling
+* viewport fitting and resize handling, see `Application.setupViewport()` in `src/core/Application.js`
 * easy asset accessibility from everywhere

 ## Requirements